rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_2/Sorting.md

 return result
 ```

 -   Best case is for merging two sublists length n is n, where the 1st
     list are all smaller than the 2nd list

 -   In worst case the lists will be empty upon reaching the last element
     of both

     -   Alternating inputs in sublists (1,3,5,7) and (2,4,6,8) for
         example

 Mergesort:

-- is probably the simplest recursive sorting algorithm
+-   Is probably the simplest recursive sorting algorithm

-- It's bad cases are a lot less bad than those of some other sorting
+-   Its bad cases are a lot less bad than those of some other sorting
     algorithms

-- It's good cases, however may be worse than some algorithms
+-   Its good cases, however may be worse than some algorithms

 -   More technically, MergeSort always requires $n\log (n)$ steps to
     sort any n numbers

 -   Some of the above can get away with $\approx n$ in particularly
     nice, but **will** require $\approx n^2$ for others

 -   $n^2$ is a lot worse than $n\log(n)$

 # QuickSort